helium/HIP/0116-oui-additional-address-space-reshuffle.md

 - Future operators will see a reduced cost of entry.
 - Existing operators will see a reduced cost for additional DevAddr block purchases.

 Moving puchases of OUIs and DevAddrs to the IOT token will affect HNT, IOT, and indirectly MOBILE token holders.
-The amount of HNT burned for these purchases will decrease and the amount of IOT burned will increase.
+The amount of HNT burned for these purchases will decrease, and the amount of IOT burned will increase.

 ## Detailed Explanation